 This short but diverse 1.5-mile loop peaks at Bobcat Point, which presents a fierce perspective of Moro Rock and a massive canyon.

 This short 0.35-mile hike passes views of Moro Rock en route to a balancing boulder on a canyon rim at the edge of the Giant Forest.

 This 0.6 mile hike sports panoramic views and should be considered a mandatory hike for first time visitors to Sequoia National Park.

 Explore other destinations in Sequoia National Park and the rest of the range.

 |Sequoia and Kings Canyon National Parks Campgrounds|

-There are 14 campgrounds with over 1,000 total sites spread throughout the park to facilitate your visit.
+Fourteen campgrounds with over 1,000 total sites are spread throughout the park to facilitate your visit.